IBE160/SG-M-E-Ds/docs/architecture.md

-*   Verify the latest stable versions of PostgreSQL and Prisma at the time of implementation.
+*   Verify the latest stable versions of PostgreSQL and SQLAlchemy at the time of implementation.